The mechanical calulator

 The single column pascaline

 At the end of the 1800 was very successful a model of pascaline with the display of only two or three digits, able to add just the numbers of each column performing the carry with memory.
-There were many funny models: the Webb Adder was controlled by sliding it in the thumb, the Stephenson was smaller and thinner than a modern credit card and Adix had a rudimentary keyboard.
+There were many funny models.
+The Webb Adder was controlled by sliding it in the thumb, the Stephenson was smaller and thinner than a modern credit card.
+The Adix had a rudimentary keyboard.

 All were very successful and some were marketed for over 50 years.